|RFC-0015: Compatibility Tests for Fuchsia (CTF)

 The chief drawback of this proposal is that it creates a significant new testing requirement for all changes to the platform surface area.

-The CTS approach is a standard industry approach to maintaining backwards compatibility.
+The CTF approach is a standard industry approach to maintaining backwards compatibility.
 Other approaches include:

 - Simply being careful.
 We know empirically that this does not work by itself.